Thames Path - Battersea to Richmond (★★★☆☆)

 Hammersmith Bridge

-This marks a continuation of the tree-lined section, that almost feels forested - although in reality with it only being a small tree lined path - with the muddy river passing to the right.
+This marks a continuation of the tree-lined section, that almost feels forested - although in reality with it only being a small tree lined path - that just about flanks the path of the river.

-After a while there is a change, however, as the path joins up with the road, as it starts to head past Barnes Bridge - and while the road section is not amazing and quickly forgotten - once under the bridge there is more of a historic market town vibe to the area.
-This sits in contrast to the more modern areas passed so far.
+But after a while there is a change, as the path joins up with the road - and as it starts to head past Barnes Bridge.
+And whilst this road section is not amazing, and quickly forgotten - once under the bridge, Mortlake has a strong historic market town vibe to it.

-This more market town vibe continues on round to Chiswick Bridge and then there is a return to tree lined section round to the railway bridge.
-While the trees continue there is a change in the next section as the area once again has a similar feel to Hammersmith as the path heads past Kew Bridge, with more modern apartment reappearing on the scene.
+But whilst the trees continue through this section, there is a change in the next section - as the area once again has a similar feel to Hammersmith, as the path heads past Kew Bridge - with more modern apartments reappearing once again.

 Just the other side of key bridge

-Heading on round the bend of the river, you do get a glimpse of Kew Palace as you head past, and then on the left sits Kew Gardens - but it feels fairly well fortified behind a bit of a barrier, and there is very little to see of Kew Gardens on the way past to tempt you in.
+Heading on round the bend of the river, you do get a glimpse of Kew Palace as you head past, and then on the left sits Kew Gardens - but it feels fairly well fortified behind a bit of a barrier - and there is very little to see of Kew Gardens on the way past.

 If you are a ticket holder for Kew, you unfortunately cannot really divert off through the gardens and then come back on the other side - since while you could enter at Elizabeth Gate, there is no real way out on the far side that neatly connects up with the Thames Path route.

-Heading past the far end of Kew Gardens, you pass Syon House on the far side of the river, and here you have the good folk of Kew to your left, sat on benches looking at the same site.
-Be sure to walk through all their photos, and make sure to look particularly smug about the marginally better view of Syon House at this point.
+Heading past the far end of Kew Gardens, you pass Syon House on the far side of the river - and here you have the good folk of Kew to your left, sat on benches, looking at the same site.

-But trying to put these planes to the back of my mind, I head on, and shortly after passing Richmond Lock, I find myself coming into Richmond.
+But trying to put these planes to the back of my mind, I head on, and shortly after passing Richmond Lock, we come into Richmond itself.

 The final stretch coming into Richmond